constgen/constgen-neutrino/packages/dependency/README.md

 - Detect and warn about circular dependencies during the build time
 - Detect and warn about duplicated dependencies during the build time
+- Enforce the entire path of all required modules match exact case of the actual path on disk

 ## Requirements